-5.1.4 Compiling and reporting information for balance settlement

-The forecasts that have been received from the balance administrators and reconciled transaction values are stored as a basis for the system balance administrator's balance settlement.
-Reconciled transaction values are reported to the balance administrator as they stand.
+5.1.4 Compiling and reporting information for balance settlement The forecasts that have been received from the balance administrators and reconciled transaction Lesaestocclesabsisfo they stant balance administrator as they stand.
 The system balance administrator reports the totalled series for each balance administrator to the BAM.